etais-ee/etais-web/using/self_service.md

 Rocket is a heterogeneous HPC cluster that currently consists of about 175 compute nodes, featuring almost 7000 cores, a bit over 40 terabytes of memory and 40 GPUs, interconnected by high-speed low-latency Infiniband networking.
 The cluster also utilizes two General Parallel File systems, which in sum total provide almost 10 petabytes of usable storage space.

 - To order a Rocket cluster account select "HPC" category in the Marketplace.

 ![Create Rocket](../images/rocket-marketplace.jpg)

 - Choose HPC Rocket

 ![Create Rocket](../images/rocket-marketplace2.jpg)

 - Once filled and validated “Allocation name” and “Allocation description” fields, click on “Add to cart” to proceed to provision.

 ![Create Rocket](../images/rocket-ordering-step1.jpg)

 - After the provisioning has started, you can see the details in the configuration detail view.
 Please review the request and if everything is correct, click “Purchase”.

 ![Create Rocket](../images/rocket-ordering-step2.jpg)

-- To finish ordering the account follow steps as in ("Adding a Virtual Desktop")[https://etais.ee/self_service/#adding-a-virtual-desktop] starting with step 5.
+- To finish ordering the account follow steps as in ["Adding a Virtual Desktop"](https://etais.ee/self_service/#adding-a-virtual-desktop) starting with step 5.
 Also you can find the guide for "Organization Owner Approving a Service Order" in the same section.

-## To add CPU and GPU memory limits:
+## Adding or changing SPU and GPU memory limits

 > *Please note!
-Only Staff users are allowed to add or change CPU and GPU memory limits.
+Only Staff users are allowed to add or change CPU and GPU memory limits.*

 - In order to get this action done, Organization owner or PI has to send request to support@hpc.ut.ee.

 ## VPC Security Groups management

 Security Groups are scoped and managed under VPC package.
 For managing Security Groups and their rules please go into VPC detailview by clicking on provisioned VPC package name.

 ![Creating SecGroup - step 1](../images/project-vpc-details.png)